Urad Chana dal / lentil soup recipe

 urad chana daal

-Serve it hot with fresh rotis/ tandoori roti/ naan, accompanied with fresh or pickled onions, salad and pickles.In the below picture, I served this with regular rotis and spinach rotis ( the green ones), along with minced soya vegetable, and fresh salad.
+Serve this dal hot with fresh rotis/ tandoori roti/ naan, accompanied with fresh or pickled onions, salad and pickles.In the below picture, I served this with regular rotis and spinach rotis ( the green ones), along with minced soya vegetable, and fresh salad.

 urad chana daal